 by Maria Bobbitt-Chertock, Meghan Daly and WRMC Middlebury College on January 1, 2018

-Posted in: Album Review, Blues, Country, Eclectic, Electronic, Folk, Funk, Grateful Dead, Hip Hop, Jazz, Metal, Pop, Pop Punk, Rap, Rock, Uncategorized
+Posted in: Album Review, Blues, Country, Eclectic, Electronic, Folk, Funk, Grateful Dead, Hip Hop, Jazz, Pop, Pop Punk, Rap, Rock, Uncategorized

 Here lies 2017, the year she told you not to worry about.
 And look what came of it: 2017 took your net neutrality, brought Charles Murray to campus, and made your annoying twelve-year-old cousin Bitcoin rich.
 And what’s your consolation prize?
 A fidget spinner in your stocking and tide pods for Christmas dinner.